jameslintaylor/PopSwift/README.md

-# PopSwift - *a µframework wrapping facebook's pop framework for more pleasant use in Swift*
+# PopSwift - *wrapping facebook's pop framework for more pleasant use in Swift*

 [facebook/pop](https://github.com/facebook/pop) is awesome, and it could be even more awesome in Swift.
 PopSwift is all about making that happen ☺️.